palantirnet/drupal-skeleton/README.md

 1. To add vagrant, run `vendor/bin/phing -f vendor/palantirnet/the-vagrant/tasks/vagrant.xml`
 1. To add the build, run `vendor/bin/phing -f vendor/palantirnet/the-build/tasks/install.xml`

 Now you should have a fleshy skeleton.
-Your environment will spring to life with `vagrant up` and your Drupal will be ready to run with `vendor/bin/phing`.
+Your environment will spring to life with `vagrant up` and your Drupal will be ready to run with `vendor/bin/phing build drupal-install -Dbuild.env=vagrant`.

 To finish up: